hers for the reading

-I live and work in Utah where I write for a production company by day and work on my own YA fiction by night.
+I live in Virginia where I teach college writing by day and work on my own YA fiction by night.
 In 2009 I realized I might be able to do this writing thing when I received a Society of Children's Book Writers and Illustrators Work-In-Progress Letter of Merit for middle-grade historic fiction.
 SCBWI awarded me a second Letter of Merit in 2011 for a contemporary YA novel in verse.
 I also write freelance features for publications across the country, and many of my book reviews are published on websites and in newsletters.

 While I cannot live without my books, I cannot live on books alone.
-My husband and I live on an urban farm with our three children and an assortment of goats, chickens, dogs, cats, lizards, fish and an abundance of plants.
+My husband and I live on an small-scale farm with our children and an assortment of goats, fowl, dogs, cats, lizards and an abundance of plants.

 When I'm not visiting my family or exploring my own back yard, I roam around the country looking for adventure with my best friend.
 We especially love the national parks in the West and the cities of the East.